Skip to content

 This guide is still under active development and will be completed before official launch of website.

-One of the challenging parts of using a computing cluster is identifying your resource needs for when you submit a job, such as memory and cpu cores.
-The goal of this page is to help provide some guidance on various resources, and tips you can use to 'find the sweet spot' that best works for you.
+One of the challenging parts of using a computing cluster is identifying the resources you'll need to request when you submit a job, such as memory and cpu cores.
+The goal of this page is to help provide some guidance on various resources, and tips you can use to 'find the sweet spot' between performance and time that best works for you.

 All of these resource requests are controlled through the #SBATCH --field=value options that you specify in your Slurm script.
 You can also append these to your Slurm commands to only take effect for a single job, such as sbatch --field=value my-script.sh or sinteract --field=value.
 These will override any defaults, or what is specified in your sbatch script.